Lea-hong/Introduction-Simulations-in-R/Hallgren2013/ReadingSheet.md

 3)	In your own words, describe the 3 types of applications for simulations covered by the author.
 **1)**  To understand a relationship by exploring how one variable influences another variable through a mediator variable.
-**2)**  Estimating the Statistical Power of a Model **3)**  Bootstrapping can be used as an alternative to the Sobel test to obtain a more accurate confidence interval
+**2)**  Estimating the Statistical Power of a Model
+**3)**  Bootstrapping can be used as an alternative to the Sobel test to obtain a more accurate confidence interval.

 4)	Describe, with your own words and/or examples, the 4 limitations to simulations mentioned by the author.
-**1)** Real-world data often do not adhere to the assumptions and parameters by which data are generated in simulation studies
+**1)** Real-world data often do not adhere to the assumptions and parameters by which data are generated in simulation studies.
-**2)** The true population parameters that are incorporated into simulation studies are hidden **3)** Considerable computation power required for large itterations **4)** Many statistical questions canbe answered through mathematical derivations and does not require simulation
+**2)** The true population parameters that are incorporated into simulation studies are hidden.
+**3)** Considerable computation power required for large itterations.
+**4)** Many statistical questions canbe answered through mathematical derivations and does not require simulation.